pachyderm/pachyderm/doc/enterprise/s3gateway.md

 ### Delete an S3 Bucket

-You can delete an S3 bucket in Pachyderm from the MinIO client by running the following command:
+You can delete an S3 bucket in Pachyderm from the AWS CLI or MinIO client by running the following command:

    * If you are using `minikube`, type: